-1. Defining empathy (it’s not what most people think).
+1. Defining empathy (it’s not what most people think — at least it’s more complex).

 2. Excerpting a passage on empathy and relationships from Is It You, Me, or Adult A.D.D.?

 3. Sharing details from yet another study pointing to a connection between dopamine and cognitive empathy.
 (I’ll define cognitive empathy in a minute.)

-A sneak preview of the study: Stimulant medication often enhances empathy in people with ADHD.
+A sneak preview of the study: A dopamine-targeting medication often enhances empathy in people with ADHD.

 But wait.
 This happens not because the medication creates empathy.
 Rather, the medication enhances dopamine transmission.
 That, in turn, allows some people with ADHD to focus on and access this “higher-order” brain function.
 In fact, it is one they have always possessed—but haven’t been able to reliably access.